 So, why do the saturated fats in coconut oil have such a robust healing power?
 Let's dig in.

 Without fail, an open wound always "invites" free radicals.
 They're invisible invaders.
 But that doesn't mean they don't exist.

 One of the prime reasons why a cut takes some time to heal is due to the invasion of free radicals.
 I bet you don't know about that, right?

-These renegades will prevent the injury from healing by wrecking the already damaged tissues, tearing them even more apart and making them even harder to heal.
+These renegades will prevent the injury from healing by wrecking the already damaged tissues.
+They tear the tissues even more apart and make them even harder to heal.

 That's why if you live in a polluted environment, you'll find that your wound heals very much slower.
 That's plain common sense.

 But we just never thought of the existence of free radicals.
 This is why when you apply a layer of coconut oil over your wound, it leaves no chance for free radicals to assault and cause more damages.

 Not just wound of any kind, the saturation in the fats of coconut oil also help to effectively prevent sunburn.

 Sunburn is a severe skin damage caused by rapid reactions of free radicals on the skin.
 And what motivates the rapid reactions?

 My wife is allergic to sunscreen.
 And I never like to use those because of the chemicals inside (I'm a natural guy 😉 ).
 So, the very first time we tried using coconut oil as a sunscreen was our summer trip to Taiwan few years ago.